Shopify/theme-scripts/packages/theme-cart/README.md

 Adds an item to your cart.
 If no quantity is specified, 1 item is added.
 Returns a promise which fulfills with the matching [line item](https://help.shopify.com/en/themes/liquid/objects/line_item).

-> ⚠️ If the quantity specified is more then what is available, the promise will reject and the cart state will remain unchanged
+> ⚠️ If the quantity specified is more than what is available, the promise will be rejected and the cart state will remain unchanged

 ```js
 cart.addItem(id, { quantity, properties }).then(item => {